AdaCore/spark2014/docs/lrm/source/introduction.rst

 - All expressions (including function calls) are free of side-effects.

-- Aliasing of names is not permitted in general but the renaming of entities is permitted as there is a static relation ship between the two names.
+- Aliasing of names is not permitted in general but the renaming of entities is permitted as there is a static relationship between the two names.
 In analysis all names introduced by a renaming declaration are replaced by the name of the renamed entity.
 This replacement is applied recursively when there are multiple renames of an entity.